leepike/SmartCheck/README.md

     div_prop :: M -> Property
     div_prop m = divSubTerms m ==> eval m /= Nothing

 Assuming we've defined an Arbitrary instance for M (just like in QuickCheck---however, we just have to implement the arbitrary method; the shrink method is superfluous), we are ready to run SmartCheck.
+(The property you want to check must be an instance of the type

+    prop :: Testable a => a -> b

+where `Testable` is defined by QuickCheck, and `a` is the datatype you want to reduce (I've left off some class constraints for `a` taken care of above).
+So while we can test properties with an arbitrary number of arguments, the *first* argument is the one we assume you want to reduce (remember your friend, `flip`!).

+In this example, we won't redefine any of QuickCheck's standard arguments, but it's certainly possible.  the treeShow field tells SmartCheck whether you want generalized counterexamples shown in a tree format or printed as a long string (the default is the tree format).

     divTest :: IO ()
     divTest = smartCheck args div_prop
       where
       args = scStdArgs { qcArgs   = stdArgs
                        , treeShow = PrintString }

-In this example, we won't redefine any of QuickCheck's standard arguments, but it's certainly possible.  the treeShow field tells SmartCheck whether you want generalized counterexamples shown in a tree format or printed as a long string (the default is the tree format).

 Ok, let's try it.
 First, SmartCheck just runs QuickCheck: